 Ready for a little inspo?
 Keep scrolling for five of our favorite analogous color ideas that are sure to add zest to any room.

 1. Yellow, Yellow-Green, Green

 Thanks to patterned wallpaper that effortlessly ties in both green and yellow, this kid's room by Ginny Macdonald makes a bright and colorful statement.
-A chartreuse-colored window seat brings in the combined shades of yellow and green, while the golden yellow hued bedding keeps the overall look sophisticated.
+A chartreuse-colored window seat brings in the combined shades of yellow and green, while the golden, yellow-hued bedding keeps the overall look sophisticated.

 2. Green, Blue-Green, Blue

 The analogous color palette in this dining room designed by Anna Matthews Interiors manages to feel fresh and simple, while still bringing in plenty of colorful details through textiles.
-Patterned drapery ties in the mix of blue-green shades, while blue barstools complement the light green dining chairs.
+Patterned drapery ties in the mix of blue-green and green shades, while blue barstools complement the light green dining chairs.

 3. Red, Red-Orange, Orange

 If warm colors are more to your liking, look no further than this vibrant living room swathed in red, red-orange, and orange by Annie Sloan for inspiration.
 To keep the mix of red and orange details from feeling overwhelming or harsh, pair them with neutral, large-scale pieces that will create a refreshing sense of calm against an energetic palette.